Where To Go If It Rains (or It’s Too Darn Hot!)

 Here’s a list of some of our favorite educational centers, museums, and indoor play areas

-It’s raining, it’s pouring, and the kids are driving you crazy.
-But fear not, because there are plenty of places in New Hampshire where you can take your family, have some fun and retain your sanity.
-Here’s a list of some of our favorite educational centers, museums and indoor play areas.
-This list is also a great resource when you are looking for a place to stay cool during a heat wave!
+It’s raining, it’s pouring, and the kids are driving you absolutely crazy.
+But fear not, there are plenty of places in New Hampshire where you can take your family, have some fun and retain your sanity.
+Here’s a list of some of our favorite educational centers, museums and indoor play areas that are great for the whole family.
+This list also serves as a great resource when you’re looking for a place to stay cool during a heat wave!

 Enfield Shaker Museum, Enfield